Data Centers in Buffalo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Most network interconnection is handled privately between carriers or routed through the larger regional exchange points in Denver.
+Internet Exchange Points (IXPs) Public peering is not a feature of this market.
+Most network interconnection occurs through private peering arrangements within local facilities or is routed through major exchange points in Denver.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are estimated between $0.07 and $0.09 per kWh as of September 2025.
-This competitive pricing structure offers significant operational savings for power-intensive deployments.
-The state's energy mix is dominated by coal (60%) and wind (23%), as of 2024 net generation data.
+Average Cost Of Power Industrial power costs in Wyoming are competitive, estimated between $0.07 and $0.09/kWh as of September 2025.
+This pricing provides a significant operational cost advantage for high-density deployments compared to more expensive coastal markets.
+The state's energy mix is dominated by coal (60%) and wind (23%), with natural gas and hydro providing additional capacity as of 2024.

 Market Access, Business & Tax Climate